How To Cope If You’re Worried About Coronavirus (anti-cancer)

 Public Health England (PHE) suggests the best way to prevent disease – whether common cold, flu or coronavirus – is to practice good hygiene.
 This means regularly washing hands with warm water and soap, especially after using public transport or before eating.
-If you cannot wash your hands, then it may be helpful to carry a hand sanitizer with you.

 Be aware of your avoidance strategies

-If you are feeling anxious about coronavirus, you may need to stop taking public transport or stay indoors.
+If you are feeling anxious about Cope Coronavirus, you may need to stop taking public transport or stay indoors.
 While giving those avoidance techniques can help in the short term, Brown says it makes your anxiety worse in the long term.
 “Check with yourself,” she advises.
 “You can either choose to do this [avoid fear] or push through those avoidance feelings.”